Corfiot Maltese: 20th century

 In 1901, there were almost one thousand people in Corfu who considered themselves to be ethnic Maltese.
-In Cephalonia the number was 225.
+In Cephalonia, the number was 225.
 There were another hundred Maltese spread among the other lesser islands of the Ionian Group.

-In Cozzella the Franciscan Sisters of Malta (headed by the Gozitan Mother Margherita De Brincat) opened a convent and a school in 1907, which run till 1961.
+In Cozzella, the Franciscan Sisters of Malta (headed by the Gozitan Mother Margherita De Brincat) opened a convent and a school in 1907, which operated till 1961.
 The Franciscan school was pivotal in fostering the language shift among the Corfiot Maltese, and their social assimilation in the Greek-speaking society of Corfu. the Society of Greek Catholics of Corfu, founded in the early 1920s, represented one more step of integration of the Catholic community in the Greek society.

-The first resident spiritual guide for the Maltese Corfiot was f.
-Domenico Darmanin (1843-1919), a Corfiot Maltese himself, who had previously served at the Archdiocese of Syros, and who served as bishop of Corfu from 1912 till his death.
+The first resident spiritual guide for the Maltese Corfiot was Father Domenico Darmanin (1843-1919), a Corfiot Maltese himself, who had previously served at the Archdiocese of Syros, and who served as Bishop of Corfu from 1912 till his death.

 In 1923, there were some 1,200 ethnic Maltese in Corfu, but many of them spoke either Greek or the local Corfiot dialect, which still bore traces of the Venetian occupation of the island.
 Because of this Venetian connection, Fascist propagandists tried to build up an irredentist case for Corfu.
 Guido Puccio wrote in Tribuna, a leading Roman newspaper on 12 September 1923, that the Maltese element in Corfu could be used as an instrument to further Italian claims on that island.

-The Italian fleet bombed and briefly occupied Corfu in August-September 1923 (Corfu incident).
+The Italian navy bombarded and briefly occupied Corfu in the Corfu incident of August-September 1923.

 In 1926, all Corfu-born Maltese who had not become British citizens were asked to register with the municipality and acquire Greek citizenship, or they would be expelled from the islands.